selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 Now, what will be the preferred characteristics of such a PE:

 - Unique encoding for each position: Because otherwise it will keep changing for different length of sentences.
 Position 2 for a 10 word sentence will be different than for a 100 word sentence.
-This will hamper training as there is no predicatable pattern that can be followed.
+This will hamper training as there is no predictable pattern that can be followed.
 - Linear relation between two encoded positions: If I know the position p of one word, it should be easy to calculate the position p+k of another word.
 This will make it easier for the model to learn the patter.
 - Generalizes to longer sequences than those encountered in training: If the model is limited by the length of the sentences used in training, it will never work in the real world.
 - Generated by a deterministic process the model can learn: It should be a simple formula, or easily calculable algorithm.
 To help our model generalize better.